 You can never have any meaningful assurance as a TPM believer.
 TPM says your salvation depends on what you do.
 If you live sinlessly and follow all of the doctrines and rules of TPM, you’ll be “raptured”.
 If not, you’ll be left behind and the “doors of grace will be shut” and then it depends on your threshold for pain as the Anti-Christ tortures you.
 If you have a high threshold for pain, you’ll be killed and be saved and put in a far-off planet called “New Heaven” away from where God is.
 But don’t worry, God threw his friend Abraham, the man after God’s own heart, David and many others like Enoch, Elijah, Isaiah, John the Baptist etc., there as well so you’ll have very little to complain about!

 TPM makes a caricature of the gospel message to make themselves seem better than everyone.
 If you want to hear the real gospel message, look away from TPM.
 The true gospel isn’t there.

 TPM believers are often taught that we should never approach Jehovah’s Witness missionaries.
 Some even go as far as to say to never even greet them or say “Praise the Lord” (This, for example, was hammered down in almost every class of my Sunday school, as far back as I can remember).

-What a horrible advice!
+What horrible advice!

-Instead of giving the tools to defend the faith, TPM believers are taught to run away.
+Instead of giving them tools to defend the faith, TPM believers are taught to run away.
 Is it any wonder that when they grow old, they are ill-equipped at defending their beliefs in front of their critics?
 This is a cultic mindset.
-They believe they alone have doctrines and teachings like no other and deceive themselves by thinking that the reason other disagree with their teachings is because they don’t have a mind that can understand such “deep truths”.
+They believe they alone have doctrines and teachings like no other and deceive themselves by thinking that the reason other disagree with their teachings is that they don’t have a mind that can understand such “deep truths”.
 That’s pride and deception in one package!